norttech/tiankii-for-woocommerce/readme.txt

 = 1.1.0 =
 Add option to change order status

+= 1.1.1 =
+Language file updated with recent changes

 == Support ==

-For support and feature requests, please visit [https://).
+For support and feature requests, please visit [https://help.tiankii.com/portal/es/home).

 == Additional Notes ==

 Tiankii is not affiliated with or endorsed by WooCommerce or WordPress.
 This plugin is developed and maintained by Tiankii.

+== Frequently Asked Questions ==

+See our blog post for FAQ's [How To Connect Your WooCommerce Store/](https://help.tiankii.com/portal/en/kb/articles/enable-bitcoin-payments-on-woocomerce-via-tiankii#Requirements).

 == Screenshots ==